-Learn how to start a fantasy story and create intrigue.
+Learn how to start an epic fantasy story and create intrigue.
 Read examples from great fantasy novelists, plus the insights they share:

 How to start a fantasy novel: 6 creative methods